eweissm/HW2/WrittenResponses.md

 # Question 3

-A hyper plane can be written as
+A hyperplane can be written as

 $$ a^T x = c$$